 Sedgefield history did not evolve smoothly.
 In 1901, after John’s death, his sister Katherine Caroline Maurice (nee Barrington) inherited his property.
 She sold it to Salmon Terblans in 1911 for £2500.
 In 1926 Salmon allowed Thomas Dunbar Moodie an option to purchase but while Moodie was laying out the plans for Sedgefield township, Terblans defaulted on a bond.
 The Thesens being the main bond holders recovered Moodie’s unsecured land in the reclamation process in 1928.
 Charlie Thesen however, held Moodie in high regard and rewarded him for his work.
 They became life-long friends.

 In 1948 the Thesens sold the long dormant township to entrepreneur, Blanckenberg (Blanco) Watney and who together with his wife, Elaine had come from Tzaneen some time earlier.
-They built their own house on top of the dune now known as Cloud 9.
+The land area comprised, from the bridge in the west to the dune overlooking Groenvlei in the east, from the sea in the south to the dune now known as Cloud 9 in the north.
+They built their own house, "The Bluff" on top of the west end of Cloud 9.
 It had panoramic views over the lakes and surrounding area but was isolated and the road to reach it was awful.
 Blanco was to call his company, Sedgefield Investments (Pty) Ltd and when he died only a few years later in 1952, Elaine Watney took control of the township administration.

-After selling the Island to the dapper little Rhodesian dresser, Ferdie Van Niekerk, she bought “Aqua Vista” the home of schoolteacher, Jacob Muller and moved into town.
+On advice from a "useless" lawyer she sold the 'unprofitable farmland' namely the Island to the dapper little Rhodesian dresser, Ferdie Van Niekerk, and bought “Aqua Vista” the home of schoolteacher, Jacob Muller (cnr Flamingo Road and Kingfisher Drive) enabling her to move into town.
 Elaine changed the name to Sandgate.

 Lot C was also to be part of Sedgefield history.
 Catherine Doreathea Meeding was married to Henry Hooper and inherited Lot C from her parents, Johannes and Johanna.
 Catherine and Henry's son, Johannes Jacobus, known as James, married Lulu Charteris.
 In 1876 James found the first gold nugget in the area in the Karatara River which sparked the Millwood gold rush that reached its height in 1886.
 It was relatively short-lived as the reefs never delivered the expected results and the goldfield was officially deproclaimed in 1924.